coralproject/talk/README.md

 ### Running Migrations

-We have a migration tool that can be run using `bin/cli-migration run`.
+We have a migration tool that can be run using `bin/cli migration run`.
 This will detect new migrations available and prompt you to backup your database before proceeding with the migration.
 Migrations are required with major version releases.

 ### Using Trust